Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Abstract

 \section{Abstract}

-In the recently introduced Variable-Shape heaving wave energy converters, the buoy changes its shape in response to changing incident waves actively.
-In this study, the dynamic model for a spherical Variable-Shape Wave Energy Converter is developed using the Lagrangian approach.
-The classical bending theory is used to write the stress-strain equations for the flexible body using Love’s first approximation.
-The elastic spherical shell is assumed to have an axisymmetric vibration behavior.
-The Rayleigh-Ritz discretization method is adopted to find approximate solution for the vibration model of the spherical shell.
-One-way Fluid-Structure Interaction simulations are performed using MATLAB to validate the developed dynamic model and to study the effect of using a flexible buoy in the wave energy converter on its trajectory and power production.
+Flexible structures in the wave energy conversion field have recently captured attention.
+The common method used to tackle the problem of flexibility in wave energy devices is done by accounting for the flexibility (mode shapes) in the hydrodynamic solvers as extra degrees of freedom, not in the structural domain.
+This work uses the principles of analytical mechanics to derive the equation of motion of spherical variable-shape wave energy converters and describes a methodology to calculate the generalized hydrodynamic forces on the shell.
+Fluid-Structure Interaction simulations are performed to validate the developed dynamic model and to study the effect of using a flexible buoy in wave energy converters on its trajectory and power production.